 Our very own Steve Soumerai spent much of October and November giving a series of talks to Asian and Australian scientists, government officials, and postdoctoral students.
 The general topics included:

-- The ongoing flip-flopping of research findings about the effects of medical or health policies and confusion among the general public, clinicians, and policy makers;
+- The ongoing flip-flopping of research findings of the effects of medical or health policies and confusion among the general public, clinicians, and policymakers;

 - Strong quasi-experimental and randomized designs that provide more trustworthy evidence;

-- The worldwide proliferation of financial incentives to providers intended to improve the quality of care that are contradicted by rigorous research (but are nonetheless increasing).
+- The worldwide proliferation of financial incentives to providers intended to improve the quality of care that is contradicted by rigorous research (but are nonetheless increasing).

 Venues for these talks included: the opening address and advanced methodological sessions at the International Society of Pharmacoepidemiology 10th Asian Conference on Pharmacoepidemiology at the University of Queensland in Brisbane, Australia, the University of New South Wales (2 university-wide talks), and the University of Sydney (university-wide talk).
 The PowerPoint slides for these talks are available in the links directly above.

 Click here to read Dr. Soumerai and Dr. Koppel’s new Washington Post op-ed entitled “How bad science can lead to bad science journalism—and bad policy: This is what happens when news organizations don’t catch lousy studies”.